Partygate: From 24 January

 On 24 January, ITV News reported that a surprise birthday get-together was held for Johnson on 19 June 2020, allegedly organised by Carrie Symonds.
-Up to 30 people are said to have been present, including Johnson, Symonds, and interior designer Lulu Lytle, who was working on Johnson and Symonds' flat at the time.
-It was said that a Union Jack cake was served and attendees sang "Happy Birthday".
-Downing Street said the prime minister attended for less than 10 minutes.
-A spokesperson for Lytle's company said, "Lulu was not invited to any birthday celebrations for the Prime Minister as a guest.
+Up to 30 people were said to have been present, including Johnson, Symonds and interior designer Lulu Lytle, who was working on Johnson and Symonds' flat at the time.
+It was said a Union Jack cake was served and attendees sang "Happy Birthday".
+Downing Street said the prime minister attended for less than ten minutes.
+A spokesperson for Lytle's company said: "Lulu was not invited to any birthday celebrations for the Prime Minister as a guest.
 Lulu entered the Cabinet Room briefly as requested, while waiting to speak with the Prime Minister".
 The Chancellor Rishi Sunak was reported to have been "unintentionally present" when the cake was served, while waiting for a meeting.
 The Guardian reported Downing Street sources saying that, in the evening, Johnson celebrated outside with family, as allowed under the then rules.
 ITV News alleged that family friends then went up to Johnson's flat.
-A Number 10 spokesperson denied this, saying, "This is totally untrue.
+A Number 10 spokesperson denied this, saying: "This is totally untrue.
 In line with the rules at the time the prime minister hosted a small number of family members outside that evening".
 More than two people were forbidden to socialise indoors, while up to six were allowed outdoors.
 Sue Gray, who ran an inquiry into events, was reported to have known about the event prior to the news breaking.

-On 25 January, during an interview with Channel 4 News, Northern Ireland Minister Conor Burns explained his understanding of the Prime Minister's role in the event.
+On 25 January, in an interview with Channel 4 News, Northern Ireland Minister Conor Burns explained his understanding of the Prime Minister's role in the event.
 He said people came to the Cabinet room, where Johnson was working, and presented him with a cake.
-When pressed, Burns summarised it saying that Johnson was, "in a sense, ambushed with a cake".
+When pressed, Burns summarised it saying Johnson was, "in a sense, ambushed with a cake".
 Burns' comments were ridiculed online in a series of memes.
 Burns later told The Daily Telegraph's podcast that he had since been told "that there actually wasn't a cake".
 The Times had published an article in June 2020 reporting the gathering on Johnson's birthday and that he "tucked into a Union Jack cake".